dvlaykov/pyPTerodaCTILES/README.md

-# Python tools and itilities for the PTerodaCTILES fluids code
+# Python tools and utilities for the PTerodaCTILES fluids code

 ## Install
 Can install as a python package with